htcondor/htcondor/docs/version-history/development-release-series-89.rst

    appropriate for end-user use) and provides the ability for multiple pool passwords to exist within a single setup. :ticket:`6947`

+-  SSL authentication no longer requires a client X509 certificate present in order to establish a security session.
+If no client certificate is available, then the client is mapped to the user ``unauthenticated``. :ticket:`7032`

 -  Authentication can be done using `SciTokens <https://scitokens.org>`_.
 If the client saves the token to the file specified in ``SCITOKENS_FILE``, that token will be used to authenticate with the remote server.
 Further, for HTCondor-C